wyliodrinstudio/WyliodrinSTUDIO/docs/source/start.rst

 Use the web version
 """"""""""""""""""""""

-YYou also have the possibility to run and use a browser version of Wyliodrin Studio, by copying the following link into your browser address bar:
+You also have the possibility to run and use a browser version of Wyliodrin Studio, by copying the following link into your browser address bar:

 **beta.wyliodrin.studio**